Adult Antiretroviral Guidelines

 • Avoids potential toxicities associated with TDF, TAF, ABC

-• DTG/3TC is not recommended for individuals with HIV RNA >500,000 copies/mL, HBV coinfection, or in whom ART is to be started before the results of HIV genotypic resistance testing for reverse transcriptase or HBV testing are available.
+• DTG/3TC is not recommended for individuals with HIV RNA >500,000 copies/mL, HBV coinfection unless on another HBV active drug, or in whom ART is to be started before the results of HIV genotypic resistance testing for reverse transcriptase or HBV testing are available.

 INSTIBIC